Waboodoo/HTTP-Shortcuts/docs/advanced.md

 You might want to be able to share a piece of text (e.g. the URL of the current page in a browser) from an app and use it as part of an HTTP request.
 You can do this with the use of [variables](#variables.md).

 When you create or edit a variable, you'll find a checkbox labelled "Allow Receiving Value from Share Dialog".
 Enable this and save your changes.
-From now on you can share text from an other app into the HTTP Shortcuts app, and it will use the shared text as the value of that variable, in whatever place you used the variable.
+From now on you can share text from another app into the HTTP Shortcuts app, and it will use the shared text as the value of that variable, in whatever place you used the variable.

 If you use this variable in multiple shortcuts, you will be prompted to choose which shortcut should be executed.